Hi everyone, Joost here. I’m writing this post to address some problems that have been worrying me lately. Specifically, these problems:

 Social Media Platform Manager

-You represent FreeSewing on a platform where platform can be Facebook, Twitter, Instagram, Tiktok, Snapchat, Reddit, ….
+You represent FreeSewing on a platform, where platform could be Facebook, Twitter, Instagram, Tiktok, Snapchat, Reddit ….
 You manage the FreeSewing account on the platform, and use it to interact with the community.

 System Administrator You look after our servers.
-Install updates, make sure certificates are up-to-date, the works.
+You install updates, make sure certificates are up-to-date, the works.
 Linux is where your heart lies.
-You secretly automated most of your work with Ansible but hey, you put the playbooks in git so no worries.
+You secretly automated most of your work with Ansible but hey, you put the playbooks in Git so no worries.